-The parable of the Pharisee and the Publican (aka tax collector) teaches us a lot about pride, humility and . . . insanity.
-And it even gives us insight into one of the principal battle cries of the Protestant Reformation -- "sola gratia" or "grace alone."
+The parable of the Pharisee and the Publican (aka tax collector) in Luke 18 teaches us a lot about pride, humility and . . . insanity.
+It even gives us insight into one of the principal battle cries of the Protestant Reformation — “sola gratia” or “grace alone.”

 Each year, at one of our country’s leading Catholic universities, a professor does a survey with each incoming class of students.
 He puts to them this question: “If you were to die tonight and appear at the pearly gates, what would be your entry ticket?”